elite-coder-5150/kaylios/docs/search.md

 4. **Search Dategory** - This will return a list of categories based on the search criteria.
 5. **Tag Search** - This will return a list of tags based on the search criteria.
 6. **Posts** - This will return a list of posts based on the search criteria.

+I absolutly love using this application for documenting components.